rodriguezc/angular-hash/README.md

     });
 ```

--Update the hash when needed.
+-Update the URL hash.
 The callback above will be called even if the hash has the same value than before
 ```
    $scope.onTabSelect = function (tab) {
         hashService.update("environment", tab.environment, "page", tab.page);